IRS tax forms: W-4

 The Form W-4 is used by employers to determine the amount of tax withholding to deduct from employees' wages.
 The form is not mailed to the IRS but retained by the employer.
 Tax withholdings depend on employee's personal situation and ideally should be equal to the annual tax due on the Form 1040.
 When filling out a Form W-4 an employee calculates the number of Form W-4 allowances to claim based on his or her expected tax filing situation for the year.
 The amount of money withheld as federal income tax is reduced for each Form W-4 allowance taken.
 No interest is paid on over-withholding, but penalties might be imposed for under-withholding.
 Alternatively, or in addition, the employee can send quarterly estimated tax payments directly to the IRS (Form 1040-ES).
 Quarterly estimates may be required if the employee has additional income (e.g. investments or self-employment income) not subject to withholding or insufficiently withheld.
 There are specialized versions of this form for other types of payment (W-4P for pensions as an example).

 W-5

 The Form W-5 used to be filed by employees with their employer to claim an Advanced Earned Income Tax Credit to be added to their paychecks as an advance on the EITC they would claim when they filed their income tax.
 The Form has not been used since 2010, the last year that the EITC could be gotten in advance of filing a 1040.

+W-6

+The Form W-6 was used beginning July 1, 1983 to assert that a taxpayer qualified for exemption from a then newly required withholding of 10% on interest and dividends.
+When withholding was no longer required on interest or dividends, the form was no longer used.